It’s one of those perfect days in the Colorado Rockies. The sky is turquoise and a gentle breeze carries the scent of pine trees.

 The South Catamount Reservoir Trail is a beautiful spot for people and dogs to explore west of Colorado Springs.
 This is another great trail to enjoy in the summer.

 Who can resist a trail that leads you to an area known as the Garden of Eden at the base of majestic Pikes Peak?
-The total round trip for this hike from the town of Green Mountain Falls is 6 miles and you’ll gain 1,700 vertical feet.
+The total round trip for this hike from the town of Green Mountain Falls is 6 miles, and you’ll gain 1,700 vertical feet.
 But once you make it to the top of the switchbacks, you will be rewarded with beautiful views.
-Dogs on leashes welcome.
+Dogs on leashes are welcome.

 Great dog-friendly hike in northern Colorado

 The Zimmerman Lake Trail west of Fort Collins off of Cameron Pass is another stunning summer hike since it takes people and dogs up to higher elevations.
 In the spring and fall, check with U.S. Forest Service rangers to avoid mud and snow.
 The hike begins at 10,015 and leads you about 1.7 miles and 677 vertical feet up an old logging road to Zimmerman Lake.
 The Lake is within the Neota Wilderness Area, so dogs need to be on leashes.